GeoCat/geoserver/docs/src/productionenterprise/tilingoverviews.rst

 	gdal_translate -of GTiff -co "TILED=YES" myTiff.tiff myTiledTiff.tiff

-If you do not have GDAL installed in your syste, or you prefer to use a UI instead of a console, you can created a tiled Tiff using QGIS.
+If you do not have GDAL installed in your system, or you prefer to use a UI instead of a console, you can created a tiled Tiff using QGIS.

 1. Open your layer in QGIS.